Cobase/cobase/README.md

 Loading fixtures as described earlier, three user account are created: dev1, dev2 and dev3.
 Passwords for these users are the same as the usernames respectively.

+#Assets

+Cobase uses asset management and thus, you must dump the assets.

+    $ app/console assetic:dump

+During development it might be useful to use this version so that it actively listens for ny changes and builds the assets
+automatically:

+    $ app/console assetic:dump --watch (--force)

+#JavaScript routes:

+Available routes needs to be provided for the frontend too:

+    $ app/console fos:js-routing:dump

 #Architecture

 Application has a DemoBundle, which is a first revision of suggestion for the